Revature-MiniMint/front_end/README.md

 framwork spring.

 **Technologies used**
-This section is built on React and reqiures imports such as:
+This section was built on React and reqiures imports such as:

 @reduxjs/toolkit react-redux